toluLikesToCode/poly-state/docs-development(ignore these for now)/TESTING.md

-# Testing Guide for Universal Store
+# Testing Guide for Open Store

 This project uses [Vitest](https://vitest.dev) as the test runner.
 Vitest provides a fast, modern testing experience with TypeScript support and React Testing Library integration.